 The Inca Trail in 7 Steps

 The high season in Peru is the dry-season of the Andes, from April to October.
-This is considered the best time to go hiking in the Andes as you won´t have to expect so much rain.
+The dry season is considered the best time to go hiking in the Andes in Peru as you won´t have to expect so much rain.

-However, this is also the time were Inca Trail permits will be sold out quickly!
+However, this is also the time where Inca Trail permits will be sold out quickly because it is high season!
 In order to keep the nature experience on the trek real and to maintain numbers of hikers in an adequate level on the trail, there is a limit of permits per day for the Inca Trail.

 A Piece of Inca Trail History